-After walking to the nearby Carola Beach, the volunteers participated in their first sea turtle photography project.
-The group was new to the activity, and the water was rough and relatively cold (in the low 70's), so it proved to be more challenging than some people anticipated.
-However, the group was clearly eager to do a good job, so they stayed in the water as long as they were physically able to tolerate the cold, and they were successful in collecting some good sea turtle photos.
-Following the project, the group walked back to the hotel and were instructed in the proper methods for cleaning the gear so it would be in good condition for the next photography project.
-(These basic procedures were followed after each snorkelling/photography session.)
+After walking to the nearby Carola Beach and collecting trash along the way, the volunteers participated in their first sea turtle photography project.
+The group was new to the activity, and although the water was relatively warm (in the upper 70's) it was rough, and it proved to be more challenging than some people anticipated.
+However, the group was clearly eager to do a good job, so they stayed in the water for as long as they were physically able to and they were successful in collecting some good sea turtle photos.
+Following the project, the group walked back to the hotel and was instructed in the proper methods for cleaning the gear so it would be in good condition for the next photography project.
+(The group followed these basic procedures after each snorkeling/photography session.)

-Day 3: After breakfast, the group travelled in taxis to Playa Loberia, named after the sea lions (lobos) which frequent the beach.
-While we waited for the best tide to snorkel and photograph, most of the group hiked roughly two miles round trip along the coast to see the cliffs where swallow-tail gulls and boobies nest.
-Along the way, volunteers helped to pick up trash.
+Day 3: After breakfast, the group travelled in taxis to Playa Loberia, named after the sea lions (lobos), which frequent the beach.
+While we waited for the best tide to snorkel and photograph, most of the group hiked roughly two miles roundtrip along the coast to see the cliffs where swallow-tail gulls and boobies nest.
+Along the way volunteers picked up trash.